-The School Threat Management Intake and Disposition Form will be used to document a report of concern about a student's behavior that may threaten school safety.
+The School Threat Management Intake and Disposition Form will be used to document a report of concern about a student's behavior that may threaten pose a risk to school safety.
 The form commences the threat management process.
 This form is to be completed by the SBTMT Chair using information from the individual(s) making the report.
 This form will also be used to document the case disposition.
 Please complete all applicable sections.